abeige/snake/README.md

 # snake
-practice with c++ terminal interface made using ncurses on WSL
+practice with c++ terminal interface made with ncurses using WSL